Peter Høeg: Return and The Quiet Girl controversy

 Høeg resurfaced in 2006 with The Quiet Girl, his first novel in 10 years.
-At the time of its publication, its reception in Denmark was mixed at best, and the novel was generally disregarded as being either too complex or too postmodern.
+At the time of its publication, its reception in Denmark was mixed at best, and the novel was generally regarded as being either too complex or too postmodern.

 Høeg was surprised by the response and has since said the complexity of the book was nowhere near that of films like Inception or Memento.
 Norwegian author Jan Kjærstad defended the book, saying: "it surprises me that a novel written by someone of Peter Høeg’s calibre, with such great intelligence, so much thought and originality, should be treated to such outpourings of pettiness and virulence.
 How could such a rollicking, generous, open book be greeted with so much gravity and severity, such closed minds and again: in my broad-minded old Denmark?"

 In October 2007, the Danish literary critic Poul Behrendt published a book entitled Den Hemmelige Note: Ti kapitler om små ting der forandrer alt (The Secret Note: Ten Chapters on Little Things That Change Everything), in which he explains that the cold reception of The Quiet Girl was due to its complexity and scope, which the critics, according to Behrendt, didn't understand.

 In 2014, his latest book, The Susan Effect (Effekten af Susan) was published in Denmark.
 The book is described by The Economist as a "high-concept thriller" featuring social breakdown, environmental disaster and atomic weapons in rogue hands.